 - Failure to maintain tires.
 A trucking company may not maintain the tires properly.
 In other cases, truck drivers may use tires that fail to meet the minimum requirements or mix bias and radial tires on the same axle.

 - Failure to perform pre-trip tire inspections.
 Sometimes a trucking accident is caused by a failed tire that the driver should have noticed in the required pre-trip inspection of the truck.
 Improper tire pressure can lead to deterioration and eventual catastrophic failure.
 A tire that is worn or damaged may fail as a blowout and result in loss of control of the vehicle.

 Call an Experienced Truck Accident Attorney

-If you or a loved one are involved in an accident with a large truck, where brake or truck failure may have caused or contributed toward the accident, it is important to speak to a skilled truck accident attorney.
+If you or a loved one are involved in an accident with a large truck, where brake or truck failure may have caused or contributed toward the accident, it is important to speak to a skilled truck accident attorney in Florida.
 At McEwen & Kestner our team of highly skilled truck accident lawyers has successfully helped many truck accident victims.
 Please call our office today at 800-732-3070 or email firstname.lastname@example.org.